 As part of the Norco College Technology Principles and Guidelines, Norco College systematically plans for the replacement of technology infrastructure and equipment utilizing the strategic planning process.
-The Technology Committee coordinates with the Technology Support Services and Instructional Media staff to plan for the replacement, reassignment, and evaluation of technology resources.
+The Technology Committee coordinates with the Technology Support Services Computer Support staff and Instructional Media staff to plan for the replacement, reassignment, and evaluation of technology resources.

 The table following shows the alignment of the Technology Strategic Goals with the Strategic Goals of Norco College.
-The technology goals and strategies can be found in their entirety in the Implementation Grid within the Technology Plan.
+The technology goals and strategies can be found in their entirety in the Implementation Grid within the Technology Strategic Plan.

 GE

-\bigcup
+$\bigcup$

-$\left(\cdot \right)$)
+$\left( \cdot \right)$ )

 2

 )

 Z